 Finally, you need to do a final touch on this conversion by deciding the mirrors to use.
 In most cases, the stock mirrors will end up in the dumpster.
 You will have to find some clean rear-view mirrors for your bike.
-To keep the profile of the bike low, many café racers builders opt for bar-end mirrors.
-You will also find a collection of lower clip
+To keep the profile of the bike low, many café racers' builders opt for bar-end mirrors.
+You will also find a collection of the lower clip.

 Another part that you may need to replace is the gas tank.
 There are numerous designs and styles of tanks.